eggheadio/eggheadio-course-notes/building-serverless-web-applications-with-react-aws-amplify/notes/01-react-install-configure-the-aws-amplify-cli.md

 amplify configure
 ```

 - This command should open the AWS console.
-Log in with your account and jump back to the terminal (console)
+Log in with your account and jump back to the command line
 - Specify the AWS reagion closer to you or the one you prefer
 - Set the username of the user that we are about to create